 - The property damage or injury must have happened after your product was no longer in your facility or possession, or after you completed the service.

-What are the claim limits for products and completed operations coverage?
+What are the claim limits for products-completed operations coverage?

 Your policy has both per-occurrence and aggregate limits.
-This means payment for a single incident will not exceed the per-occurrence limit and the payout for all claims and incidents will not exceed the products and completed operations aggregate limit.
+This means payment for a single incident will not exceed the per-occurrence limit and the payout for all claims and incidents will not exceed the products-completed operations aggregate limit.

 Is there always protection available under this coverage?